rongrong00/galaxy-denoising-autoencoder/README.md

 - **`add_background.py`**: This script adds a clean sky background to the simulated galaxy images.
 The backgrounds should be free of large galaxies, bright stars, or imaging artifacts.

-You need to prepare a set of clean sky background images before running this script.
+Before running this script, You need to prepare a set of clean sky background images.
 These images can be obtained from observational data or generated using similar simulation techniques.

   Run this script as follows:
   ```bash